-Postmaster General Patrick Donahoe U.S. Postal Service 475 I. Enfant Plaza SW Washington, D.C.
+Postmaster General Patrick Donahoe U.S. Postal Service 475 L'Enfant Plaza SW Washington, D.C.
 20260

-Dear Postmaster General Donahue:
+Dear Postmaster General Donahoe:

-We write to you today concerning an issue of great importance to our constituents in Winte, Park, Florida.
+We write to you today concerning an issue of great importance to our constituents in Winte.
+Park, Florida.
 Winter Park is known for its abundant parks, trees and natural surroundings in Central Florida, and the city continuously works to preserve and enhance its parkland.
 The city of Winter Park has informed us of their interest in the land upon which there is a U.S.P.S. distribution center located in the city.
-As such, we think there are ways in which the local government in Winter Park and the U.S. Postal Service can work tugether that would be beneficial to all parties involved.
+As such, we think there are ways in which the local government in Winter Park and the U.S. Postal Service can work together that would be beneficial to all parties involved.

 The local government officials from Winter Park informed us that the property is currently used as a U.S. Post Office location for both retail and distribution functions at 300 North New York Avenue.
 It is located within the heart of downtown Winter Park directly adjacent to the City's Central Park and upscale shopping district.
 The local government officials conveyed to us that the city wants to retain a retail location in the area, but that the large distribution center is incompatible with the historic downtown area.
 In short, the city of Winter Park is highly interested in using this land to expand its Central Park if and when the U.S.P.S. no longer wants to operate a distribution center from this location.
-While it is our understanding that the U.S. Postal Service consider granting the City a right of first refusal in the land so that if and when the Postal Service decides they want to sell the property, the City would have an opportunity to purchase it.
+While it is our understanding that the U.S. Postal Service currently has no plans to discontinue operating at the current location, we ask that the U.S. Postal Service consider granting the City a right of first refusal in the land so that if and when the Postal Service decides they want to sell the property, the City would have an opportunity to purchase it.

 We appreciate your consideration regarding this issue.
 We look forward to hearing from you in the future.
-Lustly, if we can be of any assistance to you, please do not hesitate to contact us.
+Lastly, if we can be of any assistance to you, please do not hesitate to contact us.